What to Know About Illinois Medicare Supplement Insurance Plans?

 Most Popular Medicare Supplement Insurance Plans in Illinois

-As reported by AHIP, among those who selected a Medigap policy, the majority (66.4%) choose Plan F, 16.6% choose Plan G and 6.7% choose Plan N. Below is the breakdown of the number of Illinois enrollees by Medigap plan type.
+As reported by AHIP, 798,778 Illinois beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of Illinois enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your Illinois Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs or consider an Illinois Medicare Advantage plan, which typically covers prescriptions drugs and may also include other benefits such as dental, vision, hearing coverage and gym memberships.